kearfy/pbcms/README.md

 ## Installation

-1. Start by [downloading](https://github.com/kearfy/pbcms/archive/master.zip) or git clone the _src_ folder into your destination directory with the following command: ```git clone   https://github.com/OMSP/OMS```
+1. Start by [downloading](https://github.com/kearfy/pbcms/archive/master.zip) or git clone it into your destination directory with the following command: ```git clone   https://github.com/OMSP/OMS```

   **the next step is only required if pbcms is not place in the root directory**